sQVe/sort.nvim/README.md

   - Use `[!]` to reverse the sort order.
   - Use `[delimiter]` to manually set the delimiter instead of iterating over `config.delimiters` and sorting by the highest priority delimiter.
 Valid delimiters include:
-    - Any punctuation character (!, ?, &, ...), matching the `%p` lua pattern character class.
+    - Any punctuation character (!, ?, &, ...), matching the `%p` Lua pattern character class.
     - `s`: Space
     - `t`: Tab
   - Use `[b]` to sort based on the first binary number in the word.